Inca Trail Alternate Route

 It’s amazing what the chef can whip up on a single burner

-Day 3 – Day three is all downhill hiking with a stop at the Kachiqata quarry (from where the trek gets it’s name), where we learned about the masonry of the Incas.
+Day 3 – Day three is all downhill hiking, with a stop at the Kachiqata quarry (from where the trek gets its name), where we learned about the masonry of the Incas.
 The Incas worked the rocks up here and then dragged the rocks down into town across the river.
 Some of the boulders were huge – the size of cars!
 The Incas were so industrious and ingenious.
 We finished in Ollantaytambo again.
-From there we had a quick snack in town and then rode the train to Aguas Calientes Town that afternoon.
-Aguas Calientes is gateway to Machu Picchu which we tackled the next morning by bus.
+From there, we had a quick snack in town and rode the train to Aguas Calientes Town that afternoon.
+Aguas Calientes is the gateway to Machu Picchu, which we tackled the next morning by bus.

 Campsite Quarry Trail